 This guide was created by the Academic Resource Center to help LMU students and faculty have a centralized location for writing resources.

-In the tabs above, you'll find resources to help you become a better writer.
-Under General Writing, you'll find materials for brainstorming, outlining, revising, etc. Style and Grammar has helpful guides and activities to practice what you've learned.
+In this guide, you'll find resources to help you become a better writer.
+Under General Writing, there are materials for brainstorming, outlining, revising, etc. Style and Grammar has helpful guides and activities to practice what you've learned.
 Using and Citing Sources is broken down by MLA, APA, and Chicago documentation styles.
 Writing in the Disciplines discusses course specific writing conventions.
 Finally, Meet with a Tutor will take you to the ARC's homepage where you'll be able to make an appointment for help on your papers.

 As with everything in writing, this LibGuide is a work in progress.
 Keep your eye out for updates and upcoming workshops!

 Academic Resource Center: Writing Support Flyer S '16

 How do you tell an editorial from a blog from a scholarly article online?
 This workshop helps you lo-cate and identify sources from LMU’s databases to Google Scholar.

 Summarizing Wed.
 2/10 –6:00

 Writing with authority includes being able to represent fairly and succinctly the main ideas of other authors.
 This workshop teaches you how to write a good summary for an annotated bibliography.

 Formulating a Thesis Mon.
 2/15 – 7:00 Tues.
 2/16 – 6:00

 Writing a good thesis is key to a successful paper.
 This workshop explains how to move from formulating a question about your topic to providing the claim and reasons for your thesis.